ope-nz/Runner/README.md

 # Runner
 Small C# executable to run a Java JAR file using Open JDK

-Runner is a smallC# executable which starts the JAR using Open JDK but the executable uses its name to execute the jar in the same directory.
+Runner is a small C# executable which starts the JAR using Open JDK but the executable uses its name to execute the jar in the same directory.

 For example;